 Surrey Care Record

 The Surrey Care Record is undergoing a review in the light of a number of recent developments including the need to align closely with the new regional Thames Valley and Surrey Local Health and Care Record (TVS LHCR).
-To ensure accuracy of advice to patients and the public, the content of this page is being revised to reflect changes in operational conditions.
+No patient data is currently being shared and to ensure accuracy of advice to patients and the public, the content of this page is being revised to reflect changes in operational conditions.
 New material will be uploaded as soon as it becomes available.
+More information about Thames Valley and Surrey Local Health and Care Record can be found here.

 Why share health and care records?